iboyko21/frontend-application-design/chapter5/README.md

 }
 ```

-Add a unit test to `TodoItem` that tests *A TodoItem should convert a COMPLETE server object* and
+Even though this function is very simple, and the conversion seems obvious, it is best practice to add unit tests to verify the conversion.
+Frequently small errors in these simple functions are overlooked, and a unit test is a perfect way to test the code prior to commiting it.
+The new `TodoItem` tests should read *"A TodoItem should convert a COMPLETE server object into a TodoItem"* and
-another unit test for *sA TodoItem hould convert an INCOMPLETE server object*
+another unit test for *"A TodoItem hould convert an INCOMPLETE server object into a TodoItem"*

+A `TodoList` likewise needs a `static fromServerObject()` method that converts an `EXT_TodoList` into a `TodoList`.
+This is because a `TodoList` has an array of `TodoItem` objects.

 Import the `EXT_TodoList` typescript interface declaration into `TodoList` and add a static `fromServerObject` function that maps the `items` array into a list of `TodoItem` objects as follows: